Continuous deployment to Azure for ASP.NET Core with Visual Studio and Git

 git commit -am "Initial Push #1"

 Select Home > Sync > Actions > Open Command Prompt.
-The command prompt will open to your project directory.
+The command prompt opens to the project directory.

 Enter the following command in the command window:

 Enter the Azure deployment credentials password created earlier in Azure.

 This command starts the process of pushing the local project files to Azure.
 The output from the above command ends with a message that the deployment was successful.

 remote: Finished successfully. remote: Running post deployment command(s)... remote: Deployment successful.
 To https://firstname.lastname@example.org:443/SampleWebAppDemo01.git * [new branch] master -> master Branch master set up to track remote branch master from Azure-SampleApp.

 If collaboration on the project is required, consider pushing to GitHub before pushing to Azure.

 Verify the Active Deployment